funduck/rofl-monit/README.md

 An inspiration for this app is [docker-telegram-notifier](https://github.com/arefaslani/docker-telegram-notifier) easy to use, but too straightforward.
 It spams all messages when container dies and restarts.

-I wanted monitoring to be more clever.
+I wanted monitoring to be more clever and to send me only one notification when container is in trouble.
-Example of use case:

-- If container is running for a long time, and only sometimes its healthchecks fail (1 of 50) I would consider it's state `running and healthy`.
-- If healthchecks fail more frequently (1 of 10) I would consider it's state `running with hiccups`.

-I would like to receive notifications when container's changes its **custom states**.

-Concrete states are defined in [startegy](#strategies).

-To export notifications app uses [exporters](#exporters): console, telegram.

 # Installation